-In certain industries, such as healthcare and finance, there are very stringent rules around the protection of customer data, and regulatory compliance is a very big deal.
-The cost of non-compliance can be huge.
+In certain industry sectors, such as government, healthcare, education and finance, there are very stringent rules around the protection of sensitive data, along with industry specific regulations.

 A local heath care practice was on a high growth path, acquiring other private practices and integrating them into their environment.

-As they continued to add organizations, people and computers, it was becoming clear to us that their risk was increasing when it came to cyber security and data protection, and were risking non-compliance with industry requirements.
+As they continued to add organizations, people and computers, it was becoming clear to us that their risk was increasing when it came to IT security and data protection.

-We recommended that basic data encryption software be installed across all laptops and workstations to prevent against compromised data, in the event of theft or loss.
+As part of a security audit, we recommended that basic data encryption software be installed across all laptops and workstations to prevent against compromised data in the event of theft or loss.

-They also looked at their industry requirements and nowhere did it specifically say that they needed to encrypt devices such as workstations and laptops.
+Additionally, when they took a look at their specific industry requirements, nowhere did it specifically say that they needed to encrypt devices such as workstations and laptops.

 And because there was a possibility that there would be customer data on it, legally they had to report the incident to both the governing body and their entire customer base.

-The roughly $18k for investment in data encryption software ended up costing the company hundreds of thousands of dollars.
+The roughly $18,000. for the investment in data encryption software ended up costing the company hundreds of thousands of dollars.